 \section{Introduction}

 Machine learning (ML) applications are now ubiquitous in everyday life and the broader economy.
-The arrival of GPT-4 and open-source large language models~(LLMs)~\cite{touvron2023llama,rozière2023code,black2022gptneox20b,NIPS2017_3f5ee243,xu2023wizardlm} has created promising opportunities for building even more powerful modern AI systems for processing images and text.
-The success of these models has also created growing demand to deploy these models to a diverse set of backend environments, including servers, personal computers, vehicles, and mobile devices.
+The arrival of GPT-4 and open-source large language models~(LLMs)~\cite{touvron2023llama,rozière2024code,black2022gptneox20b,NIPS2017_3f5ee243,xu2023wizardlm} has created promising opportunities for building even more powerful modern AI systems for processing text, images, audio, and more.
+The success of these models has also led to growing demand for their deployment across a diverse set of backend environments, including servers, personal computers, vehicles, and mobile devices.

 Machine learning frameworks~\cite{abadi2016tensorflow,paszke2019pytorch} are responsible for deploying many of these models to diverse backends.
-Machine learning compilers~ \cite{chen2018tvm,lattner2021mlir,iree,paszke2019pytorch} aim to reduce the gap between model and backends by ingesting model computations into common program abstractions, performing optimizations such as operator fusion, and generating high-performance code on a diverse set of platforms.
+ML compilers~\cite{chen2018tvm,lattner2021mlir,iree,pytorch2} aim to reduce the gap between model and backends by ingesting model computations into common program abstractions, performing optimizations such as operator fusion, and generating high-performance code on a diverse set of platforms.
 However, much engineering effort is required to support the tensor operators in a model for different hardware backends, particularly since most of these models make use of dynamic tensor shapes.
 Dynamic shapes contain variables that may depend on program values, which makes it more difficult to perform crucial optimizations like static memory planning.
 For example, language models must handle variable-sized input messages, KV-cache context length, vocabulary sizes, and other sources of shape dynamism.

-There are many challenges in optimizing machine learning models with dynamic shapes.
-First, many traditional optimizations depend on static shape analysis.
-The missing information from dynamic dimensions can significantly affect the optimizations we can perform across operators and functions.
-Second, current ML compilers usually lower programs to hardware in a traditional single-shot lowering flow, applying one optimization after the other, typically rewriting the program into a lower-level representation.
-This approach often results in losing shape and other information between abstraction layers and makes it harder to perform incremental optimizations across boundaries.
+Typical ML compilers include multiple levels of abstractions (or intermediate representations) and single shot lowerings across levels.
+The high-level computational graph ~\cite{Roesch_2018,torchfx,lattner2021mlir} describes a model using dataflow graph of high-level tensor operators (e.g., \texttt{matmul}, \texttt{reshape}) to facilitate global computation rewrites.
+Tensor programs~\cite{hagedorn2023graphene,tillet2019triton,feng2023tensorir} describe tensor operators with low-level loops and indexed buffer accesses, to enable fine-grained kernel optimizations (such as loop tiling) at this level.
+Operator libraries~\cite{chetlur2014cudnn,Thakkar_CUTLASS_2023} allow for offloading a tensor operator to vendor optimized routines.